Travis Barker: Solo album and reunions (Since 2009)

 On April 24, 2020, during the COVID-19 pandemic, Barker was featured as the drummer during Post Malone's well-received Nirvana tribute show and fundraiser for the WHO COVID-19 Solidarity Response Fund.

 In May 2020, Barker signed American musician and TikTok personality Jxdn to his label DTA Records, making Jxdn the first artist on the label.

 In September 2020, Barker was on a collaboration project with Machine Gun Kelly on Kelly's album Tickets to My Downfall.
 He was also heavily featured in the movie adaptation of this album, Downfalls High.
 Barker played on the Willow Smith pop-punk track "Transparent Soul", released April 27, 2021.

 In February 2021, he launched a line of cannabinoid-infused products called Barker Wellness.
 The next month, on March 15, 2021, Barker was a featured artist in the Atreyu song "Warrior" on the album "Baptize".

 In July 2021, Barker signed an exclusive worldwide publishing administration deal with Warner Chappell Music.

 In November 2021, Barker signed former BMG artist Avril Lavigne to DTA Records, with releases due to be handled by Warner Music Group's Elektra Records.

 In 2022, Travis Barker executive produced Machine Gun Kelly's eighth studio album.
-Barker and Kelly announced the album name, Born with Horns, by getting matching tattoos of the album name on their arms.
+Barker and Kelly announced the album title, Born with Horns, by getting matching tattoos of the album title on their arms.
 Kelly later changed the album title to Mainstream Sellout.

 In June 2023, Travis Barker met with Alex Etheridge, a 13-year-old Phoenix musician suffering from bone cancer who was a particular fan of Barker's drumming.
 Alex met Barker backstage at Blink-182's June 14, 2023, concert in Phoenix, and Alex and his family sat in the front row for the concert later.
 The two spent more than an hour together, talking and playing drums, including an introduction to Barker's wife Kourtney Kardashian via FaceTime.
 The meeting was set up by Australian social-media influencer Samuel Weidenhofer, who traveled from Melbourne to help arrange it.
 Weidenhofer recorded the meeting and released it later as a TikTok video, which has received more than 17 million views as of July 2023.
 Alex died on July 19, 2023.

+In 2026, Barker starred in a documentary film, Travis Barker: Louder Than Fear about his early life and career, addiction, plane crash, and relationship with Kourtney Kardashian.